FAQs and Useful Tenant Information

 What do I do if rent is due whilst I am away on holiday?

-Rents can be paid through online banking so this usually does not present a problem.
+Our preferred method of payment is via a direct debit and this will take the rent from the linked bank account automatically on the dates agreed in the tenancy agreement.
+Rents can also be paid through online banking so this usually does not present a problem.
 If you run into any problems please contact us and we can usually agree a solution with you.

 Will my student finance cover my rent?